Define Friend: A Good Understanding Of The Friend Definition

 Many friends may have a problematic tendency or two, but if these tendencies happen often, it may be a sign that you should part ways.

-Look at your friends and see who is a friend, who is an acquaintance and who may be a bad friend.
+Look at your friends and see who is a friend, who is an acquaintance, and who may be a bad friend.
+Don’t be afraid to have open and candid conversations with them to help figure this out.

 If you're having trouble with your friendships, want to figure out who your real friends are, or need help making friends, there is no shame in visiting a professional for help.
 Seeking counseling can help improve your interpersonal relationships and strengthen your friendships.
 You only have one life, so fill it with people who will care about you.